 Type: Landscape - Streetscapes Classification: Rehabilitation citywide streetscapes to introduce improvements to irrigation systems with a focus on reducing inefficiencies and water run off by installing master valves, weather based irrigation controllers, flow sensors, drip emitters and new nozzle technology.
-This program also looks for opportunities to replace existing turf grass medians with California friendly plant material to reduce water, fertilizer and chemical usage.
-This year the focus will be on rehabilitation of streetscape landscaping within the villages of Oak Creek and University Park along with work on University Drive.
+This program also looks for opportunities to replace existing turf grass medians and parkways with California friendly plant material to reduce water, fertilizer and chemical usage.
+This year the focus will be on rehabilitation of streetscape landscaping citywide for the conversion of domestic/potable water meters to a recycled water meter system.